runtimeverification/haskell-backend/docs/2020-06-22-Rewrite-Rule-Priorities.md

 function-like patterns.
-For non-function-like patterns understanding what it means to apply the rules separately is slightly trickier, but it can be reduced to splitting the pattern into function like ones (if possible) and applying the rules on the functional components.
+For non-function-like patterns understanding what it means to apply the rules separately is slightly trickier, but it can be reduced to splitting the pattern into function like ones (if possible) and applying the rules on the total-function-like components.

-If C(Y) is functional, then the first rule does not apply iff `¬ ∃ X₁ ⌈ C(Y) ∧ φ₁(X₁) ⌉`, so
+If C(Y) is total-function-like, then the first rule does not apply iff `¬ ∃ X₁ ⌈ C(Y) ∧ φ₁(X₁) ⌉`, so
 applying the second rule when the first one does not work is equivalent to computing